semgrep/docs/docs/intro/creating.rst

 * ``src/unittest.sh`` lets us run our analyzer's unit tests, if it has them, inside the container by caling them from this file.

-For now default values will get us started.

-Let's move on to :doc:`writing`.
+Once you've checked out those files, let's move on to :doc:`writing`.